mhowlett/confluent-kafka-dotnet/blog.md

  Another difference worth mentioning is that all `Produce` callbacks are serviced by a single thread, and the order in which the callbacks is called is guaranteed to be the same as the order in which delivery reports are available.
 By contrast, `Task`s returned by `ProduceAsync` are completed on thread pool threads, so order of continuations is not guaranteed.

+  The client also provides a `Commit` method.
+Why not use this? because `Commit` is synchronous and synchronous operatons are the enemy of high throughput processing.